jacqizee/ep/README.md

 # Technical Assignment - Mini Traffic Sim
-This is my code for a recent technical assignment for a Junior Full-Stack Developer role
+This is my code for a recent technical assignment

 ## Requirements
 - Develop a small app that simulates the movement of transport in a simplified manner